martbhell/martbhell.github.io/posts/2024/12/pcie-vm-1.md

 - Read [libvirt python](https://libvirt-python.readthedocs.io/) docs, maybe
   there are some more clues there than what already found in [Domain XML format](https://libvirt.org/formatdomain.html)?

+### Update 2

+The setup I had managed to create was one upstream and one downstream PCI device visible in lspci per each GPU/IB card pair.

+Taking a step back however with the cards passed into the VM I could only get 35Gbps between two VMs.

+Theories:

+- MTU?
+Or does infiniband figure that out based on what is set in the partition?
+- Is there a better way to test this than `ib_write_bw` ?
+  - Maybe some parameters to do it in parallel, does that increase bandwidth?
+- ATS ON did not help.